 Description: The City's Masterplan is a 20-year roadmap for how the City wishes to evolve over time, and the basis for future budget, policy and ordinance decisions.
 The Masterplan is comprised of professional technical studies, graphics, maps, analysis and recommendations for ensuring that land uses, public facilities and infrastructure investments are well coordinated in a manner that supports the public's health, safety and social/economic/environmental welfare consistent with the community's vision.
-This phase will focus on community engagement and technical analysis.

-Justification: The City is growing as a place for new and renewed investment.
-Available land for development is becoming scarcer.
+This phase will focus on community engagement and technical analysis resulting in a technical report of existing conditions, stakeholder engagement and internal workshops with City Council and Planning Commission to verify scope for Phase 2- development is becoming scarcer.
 As development pressures challenge Mason's desire to retain its "small town character," it is critical that we proactively identify ways to harness economic opportunity to support the community's vision.
 In order to implement the Masterplan, the City's Zoning Ordinance will need to be updated to ensure alignment between the ordinances and the Masterplan.
 The Masterplan will also serve as an important foundation for the City's Capital Improvement Program.